karyssakrebs/Homework-5---Stack-Queues/README.md

 ----------

-Additionally, **provide your implementation for a `CircularArrayQueue<E>` based on the `java.util.Queue` interface**, passing the JUnit tests provided for the following methods.
+Additionally, **provide your implementation for a `CircularArrayQueue<E>` based on the `java.util.Queue` interface**, passing the JUnit tests provided for the following six methods.

 `Queue` interface [methods](https://docs.oracle.com/javase/7/docs/api/java/util/Queue.html) to implement: